scientific-python/specs/spec-0007/index.md

 ### Ecosystem Adoption

-To adot this SPEC, a project should:
+To adopt this SPEC, a project should:

-- deprecate the use of `RandomState` and `numpy.random.seed`,
+- deprecate the use of `numpy.random.seed` to control the random state,
-- accept an `rng` argument in all functions that require random number generation, and
+- deprecate the use of `random_state`/`seed` arguments in favor of an `rng` argument in all functions that require random number generation, and
 - use `numpy.random.default_rng` to validate the `rng` argument and instantiate a `Generator`.

 ## Notes